relaxdiego/relaxdiego.github.com/_posts/2018-08-16-keeping-continuous-integration-continuous.md

 Here's a sample pipeline diagram that I employ in some of my projects.
-Notice how the number of builds in the various registries (green boxes) decreases as you moved right.
-That's because the stages serve as the filters.
+Notice how the number of builds in the various registries (green boxes) decreases as you move to the right.
+That's because the stages serve as the filters that work to keep broken builds from getting to production.

 ![CICD Pipeline](/assets/images/pipeline.png)

 ## Demo Time!

-Here's me implementing the above strategy in Jenkins.
+Here's a demo of the above strategy implemented in Jenkins.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5AuzogJfrpU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>